-Watch How a Bill Becomes a Law: Crash Course Government and Politics #9 and find out more about the process of law-making.
-Revisit the questions above and write down any new information you uncovered that helps you answer them:
+Watch the video below to find out more about the process of law-making.
+Revisit the questions above and write down any new information you uncover that helps you answer them.

-You can also check out the Constitution!
-Examine Article I: Legislative Branch, courtesy of the National Constitution Center.
-Revisit the questions above and add any new information you gathered.
+Next, review Article I: Legislative Branch of the United States Constitution.
+Revisit the questions above and add any new information you gather.

-- What laws do they think should be made?
+- What laws do you think should be made?

-- What laws do they think should never have been made?
+- What laws do you think should never have been made?